#1 Guide to Freight Broker Training in 2024

 I’m already a licensed freight broker and looking to educate my freight agents.
 What’s the best option?

 Which strategy to use will depend on your agents.
 Do they want to go to freight broker school?
-Do they want to learn on their own?
+Do they want to learn online?

 The cost of the course is also something to consider.
 How much do you want to invest in their training?